HSBC cuts top investment bank jobs despite wider firing freeze

 A third memo spelled out the new regional heads of the Global Banking business, with former China CEO David Liao taking over Asia, Philippe Henry running Europe, Middle East and Africa, and Andre Brandao looking after the Americas pending a later decision, the memo said.

-The moves, which follows the announcement in March of new global co-heads for GBM at HSBC, comes as HSBC prepares to report first quarter earnings on April 28 amid mounting concerns about the impact of the pandemic on banks' businesses.
+"Not only is Quinn not going to be paid for this job, he’s not actually going to be able to implement his strategy as he intended," said Richard Buxton, head of UK equities at Merian Global Investors.

+"It’s the worst of all worlds in a way.
+You have declared what you're going to do but you cannot execute it."

-(Reporting By Lawrence White in London and Sumeet Chatterjee in Hong Kong.
+(Reporting By Lawrence White and Sinead Cruise in London, and Sumeet Chatterjee in Hong Kong.
 Editing by Jane Merriman)

 ((lawrence.white@thomsonreuters.com; +44 207 542 6137; Reuters Messaging: lawrence.white.thomsonreuters@reuters.net))